-An adverse reaction to failure can seem like an existential crisis – when really it’s a simple energetic problem.
+An adverse reaction to failure can seem like an existential crisis – when really it’s best viewed as a simple energetic problem.

-Physically practice movements that take you from a clench to an expanded attitude.
+Physically practice movements that take you from a clench to an expanded attitude/state of being.
 Then do the same thing without moving.
-‘Believe’ that you can expand the spaces between your molecules.
+‘Believe’ that you can expand the spaces between your molecules, between the particles in you atoms.
 Take the body feeling from tight and monochrome to something billowing and pink.
 Or a nice soft orange colour, if you are averse to pinkness.

 Side note – have an instantaneous way to access clown state.
-Check that the shame of failure hasn’t pulled you out of clown state – step out of the cave of shame or the coffin of normalcy or wherever you have gone and choose to step into the fresh illogical realm of the clown state.
+Check that the shame of failure hasn’t pulled you out of clown state – step out of the cave of shame or the coffin of normalcy or wherever you have gone and choose to step into the fresh, illogical, alternate realm of the clown state.

 This blog covers my Clown, Dark Clown, Comedy, and Theatre Making practices.